-Sewage Treatment Options Option 1 - MBR package plant and discharge to adjacent stream or drainage system Option 2 - Portable Toilets and deliver sewage away by desludging vehicles Portable toilet does not require system tuning process and is ready for use after being transported to the site.
+Sewage Treatment Options Option 1 - MBR package plant and discharge to adjacent stream or drainage system Option 2 - Portable Toilets and deliver sewage away by desludging vehicles Adaptability • The MBR package plant requires a long start-up time for sludge seeding and system tuning in order to attain optimal performance.
+The setup process of portable toilet is quick and easy.
+Portable toilet does not require system tuning process and is ready for use after being transported to the site.
 Impact on Environment or Existing Sewage System The treated effluent will be discharged to the existing stream or the nearest storm drain in accordance with the Group B inland waters discharge standards stipulated in the WPCO-TM.
 Therefore, it will cause no impact to the environment and existing sewage system.
 Sewage stored in the portable toilets will be emptied and tanked away to ALCPTW by desludging vehicles on daily basis.
 The potential impact to the existing PTW would be insignificant as the amount of sewage being transported to the PTW is small compared to its treatment capacity.
 Leakage from portable toilets or from the collection of sewage will cause potential impacts to the environment.
 However, these could be minimised through suitable preventive measures, for examples: provides secondary containment for portable toilets and sewage collection process.

-- 8.21 For Option 1, the provision of an MBR package plant would involve a considerably high capital, operational and maintenance cost.
+- 8.29 For Option 1, the provision of an MBR package plant would involve a considerably high capital, operational and maintenance cost.
 Even if it is transported to the site, it cannot start operating directly as it requires a long start-up time for the plant to attain optimal performance.
 Space is also a constraint for placing such a large container close to the Proposed Development.
-Therefore, this option is not recommended. - 8.22 The use of portable toilets during festive periods is simple and flexible in option 2, which is expected to require less technical workforce and low capital, operational and maintenance cost.
+Therefore, this option is not recommended. - 8.30 The use of portable toilets during festive periods is simple and flexible in option 2, which is expected to require less technical workforce and low capital, operational and maintenance cost.
 In addition, the setup process of portable toilet is quick and easy.
 Option 2 is therefore recommended.

-9 RECOMMENDED SEWAGE TREATMENT ARRAGEMENT
+9 RECOMMENDED SEWAGE TREATMENT ARRANGEMENT